HistoricEngland/H.API/DirectAPISubmissionDocumentation.md

 4. Prepare the records for submission according to the API's specifications.
 5. Construct a POST request to the batch submission endpoint with the appropriate headers, BATCH_ID and data.
 6. Process the API's response to determine the success or failure of the submission.
+7. Once all records are submitted send a POST request to finalise the batch submission.

 ### Examples of cURL Commands